 "The University of Reading has the best campus in the UK in my opinion.
 The open green space really helps you to relax between lectures.
 It wasn't voted as one of the top ten green spaces in the UK for no reason!
 It even has its own lakes with a large variety of geese and ducks, so in the spring time the ducklings really do raise your mood!"

 Connor found the Department engaging and adapted his course to suit his interests.
-In his final year, he particularly enjoyed the Mathematical Biology module taught by Dr Marcus Tindall, and the module on Multivariate Data Analysis co-taught by Dr Karen Ayres and Mrs Hannah Fairbanks.
+In his final year, he particularly enjoyed the Mathematical Biology module, and the module on Multivariate Data Analysis.

 "The Department is really supportive, each and every lecturer is passionate about what they teach and the work they do.
 They engage with the students whenever possible, and are always more than happy to help."

 Supported by the department, Connor applied to the Undergraduate of the Year award.
 He went through a rigorous three-stage assessment process consisting of an initial application, thorough online tests, and an in-person assessment with Gazprom.